sonatype-nexus-community/jake/README.md

 `jake` is written using Python 3.7

-This project also uses `pip` for dependencies, so you will need to download make sure you have `pip`.
+This project also uses `pip3` for dependencies, so you will need to download make sure you have `pip3`.

 Follow instructions in [Build from source](#build-from-source).